-Types of addiction: an overview
+Types of dependency: an overview

-Addiction takes many forms
+Dependence takes many forms

 Article